sohailc/pysweep2.0/README.md

 ## Measurement setup and cleanup

-The setup brings the hardware in a state making it ready to perform a measurement.
+A setup function brings the hardware in a state making it ready to perform a measurement.
 This could for example be instructing a lock-in amplifier to respond to triggers when these are send or putting an oscilloscope in the correct measurement ranges.
 A cleanup ensure that the instruments are left in well-defined settings after the measurement has concluded.

+The measurement class accepts a list of setup and clean up function.
+This enhances modularity as not all measurements will have the same hardware; If a measurement does not have an oscilloscope, there is no need to include a "setup_scope" function.

 These functions accept a two parameter as input, the first of type QCoDeS Station and the second shall be an instance of pysweep.NameSpace.
-The setup and cleanup functions do not return anything.
+The setup and cleanup functions return a dictionary with arbitary contents.
+We can for example log the start and end times of the measurement.

 ## pysweep.NameSpace